Skip to contents

 head(data_dictionary, 5) |> knitr::kable()

-measurement_group measurement_group_label column_name order abbr unit abbr_unit
+measurement_group column_name abbr unit

 Use washi_data and data_dictionary as templates when formatting your own data to use in {soils} functions and reports.